 Stomach Smooth passage through the stomach and pylorus, maintaining luminal views.
 Rapid recognition of all major landmarks.
-2 nd part of Insertion into second part of duodenum. duodenum Optimisation of scope position in second part of duodenum.
-Pro-active Demonstrates and can articulate a logical approach to resolving technical challenges (bend) Problem negotiation, pathology encountered, large hiatus hernia) to ensure complete gastroscopy Solving achieved.
-Is able to adapt approach depending on anatomy and technical challenge faced ensuring best option is used.
+2 nd part of Insertion into second part of duodenum.
+Ontimication of soons position in second part of duodenum. duodenum Optimisation of scope position in second part of duodenum.
+Demonstrate and an activate a legislature and a particulate and a particula Pro-active Problem Demonstrates and can articulate a logical approach to resolving technical challenges (bend pagetistics, pathology appropriate description) to approach to resolving technical challenges (bend Solving negotiation, pathology encountered, large hiatus hernia) to ensure complete gastroscopy achieved.
+Solving Is able to adapt approach depending on anatomy and technical challenge faced answing best entire is used. ensuring best option is used.
 Early recognition of lack of success of a technique with adaptation or change in strategy to next appropriate potential solution.
-Pace and Completes whole procedure in reasonable and appropriate time, without rushing and Progress without unduly prolonging the procedure Patient comfort Conscious awareness of patient discomfort and potential causes at all times Applies logical strategy to minimise any potential or induced discomfort, including anticipation of problems and reducing patient anxiety Appropriate escalation of analgesic use if technical strategies unsuccessful in managing patient discomfort Visualisation Oesophagus Full and careful visualisation of the whole length of the oesophagus Gastro- Correct identification of the both the gastro- oesophageal junction and the squamooesophageal columnar junction. junction Full views of gastro-oesophageal junction from both proximally and distally.
-Fundus Full visualisation of all areas of the gastric fundus with retrograde viewing Lesser curve Full visualisation of whole length of lesser curve using antegrade and retrograde viewing Greater curve Full visualisation of whole length of greater curve using antegrade and retrograde viewing Incisura Full visualisation of proximal and distal margins of the incisura Antrum and pylorus Full visualisation of the antrum, pylorus and pyloric channel 1 st part duodenum Full and careful visualisation of all walls of the 1 st part of the duodenum 2 nd part duodenum Careful visualisation of distal duodenum Management of Findings Recognition Rapid, accurate and thorough determination of normal and abnormal findings.
-Appropriate use of mucosal enhancement techniques.
-Management Takes appropriate specimens as indicated by the pathology and clinical context.
-Full and appropriate attempt to visualise important associated lesions.
-Performs endoscopic therapy or interventions appropriately for the pathology and clinical context (includes taking no action) Complications Ensures the risk of complications is minimised Rapid recognition of complications both during and after the procedure.
+Pace and Completes whole procedure in reasonable and appropriate time, without rushing and Progress without unduly prolonging the procedure Patient comfort Conscious awareness of patient discomfort and potential causes at all times Applies logical strategy to minimise any potential or induced discomfort, including anticipation of problems and reducing patient anxiety Appropriate escalation of analgesic use if technical strategies unsuccessful in managing patient discomfort Visualisation Oesophagus Full and careful visualisation of the whole length of the oesophagus Gastro- Correct identification of the both the gastro- oesophageal junction and the squamooesophageal · ·· columnar junction. junction Full views of gastro-oesophageal junction from both proximally and distally.
+Fundus Full visualisation of all areas of the gastric fundus with retrograde viewing Lesser curve Full visualisation of whole length of lesser curve using antegrade and retrograde viewing Greater curve Full visualisation of whole length of greater curve using antegrade and retrograde viewing Incisura Full visualisation of proximal and distal margins of the incisura Antrum and pylorus Full visualisation of the antrum, pylorus and pyloric channel 1 st part duodenum Full and careful visualisation of all walls of the 1 st part of the duodenum 2 nd part duodenum Careful visualisation of distal duodenum uuouenum Management of Findings Recognition Rapid, accurate and thorough determination of normal and abnormal findings.
+J Appropriate use of mucosal enhancement techniques.
+Management ivianiagement , , , , , , , , , , , , , , , , , , , , Full and appropriate attempt to visualise important associated lesions.
+Porforms and associate the rapy or interventions appropriately for the nathology and Performs endoscopic therapy or interventions appropriately for the pathology and elipidal contact. (includes taking no action) Complications clinical context (includes taking no action) • Ensures the risk of complications is minimised Complications Rapid recognition of complications both during and after the procedure.
+Manages any complications appropriately and sofely.
 Manages any complications appropriately and safely.
-3 / 1. p 2 /